Book Review: “The Jesus Inquest” by Charles Foster

 None of that means Abraham thought human sacrifice was acceptable.
 It wouldn’t have been a test if he did.
 There is no reason to think he would have considered such a thing if God hadn’t suggested it.

-When informed that Sodom and Gomorrah would be destroyed he prayed fervently that God would spare them even if only 10 righteous souls were found there.
-Obviously, he was thinking of Lot and counting on him being influential enough to protect his family from the corruption of those cities.
 The depravity of Sodom and Gomorrah is well known so I won’t elaborate but Abraham’s prayer at least illustrates his very poor opinion of local morality.
-He nor the immediate members of his family would have seriously considered adopting the life style of Sodom which no doubt included human sacrifice.
+He nor his immediate family would have seriously considered adopting the life style of Sodom which no doubt endorsed human sacrifice.

-And sadly, when Abraham proceeded with the instructions to sacrifice Isaac he wasn’t looking over his shoulder.
-Any neighbors watching would have considered it a normal, natural thing to do.
 He didn’t have to do this on the sly.
-At the very best locals would have considered it none of their business and wouldn’t have interfered.
+At the very best, locals would have considered it none of their business and wouldn’t have interfered.

 Evangelism – Nation to Nation

-January 23, 2010 by · 14 Comments
+January 23, 2010 by EnnisP 11 Comments

 Answering An Atheist

-Original arguments are found in the post “Top Ten Worst Bible Stories
+Original arguments are found in the post “Top Ten Worst Bible Stories”

 On the web site “Not A Potted Plant” (NAPP)